 The forgiveness process will continue to develop and change.
 When the first round of guidance for forgiveness applications was released about two weeks ago, the SBA included the following highlights:

 - —There are two applications for PPP loan forgiveness, and each has a set of instructions as well as its own forms to fill out.
-Guidance on which to choose can be found here.
+Guidance on which to choose:.

 - —Borrowers should read and follow the instructions, provide the corresponding applications and send it to the lender they worked with to receive the PPP loan.